0

 Kyphosis Lordosis posture comprises elements of several specific alignment issues:

-- The upper back (thoracic spine) presents with an increased thoracic Kyphosis (exaggerated posterior rounding or curvature of the spine) and the lower back with a deep Lordosis (an exaggerated anterior curve of the spine).
+• The upper back (thoracic spine) presents with an increased thoracic Kyphosis (exaggerated posterior rounding or curvature of the spine) and the lower back with a deep Lordosis (an exaggerated anterior curve of the spine).
+In some cases, sway-back posture may present with a shorter lumbar lordosis, which can lead to functional disorders and muscle imbalances.

-- The pelvis also shows an excessive anterior tilt (tipping forward) – possibly affecting the degree to which the lower back curves forward, creating an exaggerated curve of the lumbar spine.
+• The pelvis also shows an excessive anterior tilt (tipping forward), possibly affecting the degree to which the lower back curves forward, creating an exaggerated lumbar spine curve.

 What are some characteristics of Kyphosis Lordosis Posture?